 Future offerings and further information

 The Bar Preparation Program is currently offered twice each year in advance of the NSW Bar Association's Examination.
-Further details regarding future offerings of the UTS Bar Preparation Program will be made available via our website and announcements sent to the Law Short Courses mailing list:
+Further details regarding future offerings of the UTS Bar Preparation Program will be made available via the UTS Law Short Courses website and announcements sent to the Law Short Courses mailing list:

 Further enquiries may be directed to: